Home

 In 1984 she received a huge makeover where her decks were glassed in.
 In 2008 she appeared briefly in the movie "Indiana Jones and the Kingdom of the Crystal Skulls" where she masqueraded as an Amazon River boat.

-Today she takes passengers on a variety of scenic cruises on beautiful Lake Wakatipu, providing one of the most relaxing ways to pass a few hours.
+Today she takes passengers on a variety of scenic cruises on beautiful Lake Wakatipu, providing one of the most relaxing ways to pass a few hours in Queenstown.

 Skyline Gondola

-As mentioned earlier, the Skyline Gondola takes passengers 450 metres to Bob's Peak, high above Queenstown.
+As mentioned earlier, the Skyline Gondola takes passengers 450 metres up to Bob's Peak, high above Queenstown.

 The trip up and back is truly memorable, and you will marvel at how steep the ascent and descent are.
 At the top, the views of Queenstown and Lake Wakatipu will simply take your breath away.